wirhabenzeit/csp/README.md

-# csp
-Neural network regression for determining the cortical silent period
+# Neural network regression for determining the cortical silent period